CERTCC/trommel/README.md

 $ trommel.py --help
 ```

-Output TROMMEL results to a file based on a given directory of files
+Output TROMMEL results to a file based on a given directory
 ```
 $ trommel.py -p /directory -o output_file
 ```

+## Notes
+TROMMEL has been tested using Python 2.7 on macOS Sierra and Kali Linux x86_64

 ## References